jeanslack/Videomass/features.md

 ---
 - Download from multiple URLs (YouTube and more sites, over 200 are currently supported).
 - Precompiled Videos, quality best, medium, worst.
-- Download by resolution and format.
+- Download by format and resolution.
-- Download audio and video splitted.
+- Download audio and video separately.
 - Download Audio only.
 - Download by ID selecting "format codes" and ability to download both separated or merged files.
 - Shows download statistics.
 - Ability to download entire playlists.
-- Playlists can be indexed.
+- Playlists can be indexed to download only the files you are interested in.
-- Enabling/disabling the SSL certificate.
+- Ability to enable/disable the SSL certificate.
-- Embed thumbnail in audio file.
+- Ability to embed thumbnail in audio file.
 - Add metadata to file.
-- Write subtitles to video.
+- Ability to set preferred subtitles.
 - Ability to include IDs in filenames.
 - Ability to restrict file names.
-- Alternative downloaders like aria2c, avconv, axel, curl, ffmpeg, httpie, wget are also supported from version 5.0.1
+- Ability to set alternative downloaders such as aria2c, avconv, axel, curl, ffmpeg, httpie, wget.